 The R/V Marcus G. Langseth is classed by the American Bureau of Shipping as A-1 Baltic Ice Class IA and Coast Guard inspected; certificated to carry a total of 55 personnel of which approximately 20 are the ship's crew.

 Originally constructed as a seismic vessel the Langseth was acquired in 2004, modified, and outfitted to perform the tasks required of a general purpose research vessel.
-This includes hull mounted 3.5 and 12 khz transducers and a Simrad 1x1 degree deep ocean multibeam swath bottom mapping system.
+This includes hull mounted 3.5 kHz Sub-Bottom Profiler, 12 kHz transducers, and a Simrad 1x1 degree deep ocean multibeam swath bottom mapping system.
 Later, in 2006, the Langseth added on the Kongsberg EM122 Multibeam array transducers for 3D multibeam surveying.

-Particularly unique to the academic research vessel are the extensive geophysical capabilites which include a Syntrak 960-24 seismic recording system with four 6.75 km of Sentinel Solid Acquisition Section (SSAS) 3 kHz solid-state hydrophone streamer cable and a 2000 psi, 40 pneumatic sound source array towed in four "strings" that can be configured either as a single, 2D source or dual, alternating 3D source arrays.
+Particularly unique to the academic research vessel are the extensive geophysical capabilites which include a Secret SealXI (408) seismic recording system with four 6.75 km of Sentinel Solid Acquisition Section (SSAS) 3 kHz solid-state hydrophone streamer cable and a 2000 psi, 40 pneumatic sound source array towed in four "strings" that can be configured either as a single, 2D source or dual, alternating 3D source arrays.

-The R/V Marcus G. Langseth began science operations offshore Costa Rica in February 2008.
+The R/V Marcus G. Langseth started conducting science operations offshore as of February 2008.

 |Yard Built:||Ulstein (Norway)||Speed Full:||13kts|

 |Beam(moulded):||17.0m / 56 ft||Endurance||Job dependent|